JShizzle21/PicGrabber/README.md

 I'm not going to include any download instructions in this repository because those can be found through many other sources!
 However, once you set up your IDE you should be able to just use my included Main.java file!

 ## Update Main.java
 Before you run the program you need to change three file paths in the Main.java code.
+Basically you have to specify your username directory (this is the folder that contains Desktop, Documents, Pictures, etc.)

 On line 13 change the value of [USERNAME] or specify an entirely different directory to save the desktop background images The reason I chose this specific folder is explained below!